mkdocs/mkdocs/docs/user-guide/configuration.md

 May be either a string or a set of key/value pairs.

 If a string, it must be the string name of a known installed theme.
-For a list of available themes visit [styling your docs].
+For a list of available themes visit [Choosing Your Theme].

 An example set of key/value pairs might look something like this: